tl07172/ECE444-F2023-Lab5/README.md

 # ECE444-F2023-Lab5
 Lab5-TDD (See the section at the end for Pros & Cons)

-Line 85 - 98 from app_test.py in this project is a unit test for searching functionality developed by me, Zhihan (Tim) Lin Also, the unit test fot "get all events" functionality for our Group Project 1 is also developed by Zhihan (Tim) Lin.
+Line 85 - 98 from app_test.py in this project is a unit test for searching functionality developed by me, Zhihan (Tim) Lin.

+Also, the unit test fot "get all events" functionality for our Group Project 1 is also developed by Zhihan (Tim) Lin.
 Please see the README file under "develop" branch of our Group Project Github Repo.

 ## First Test